 Not every business in London is allowed to reopen yet.
-Bowling alleys, casinos, exhibition halls and nightclubs have been asked to remain closed until further notice – see the full list of businesses which are yet to open.
+Exhibition halls and nightclubs have been asked to remain closed until further notice – see the full list of businesses which are yet to open.

-Help your small local businesses and encourage them to sign up to the Pay it Forward crowdfunding platform to generate funding.
-Plus, continue to experience London from your sofa with our Virtually London guide, where you'll find live performances and many more things to do at home.
+Help your small local businesses and encourage them to sign up to the Pay it Forward crowdfunding platform.

-It is mandatory to wear a face covering in shops, supermarkets and many other enclosed public spaces in England.
-From 8 August, you'll also be required to wear a face covering in public indoor settings, including museums, galleries and cinemas.
+It is mandatory to wear a face covering on public transport, in taxis and private-hire vehicles, and in many indoor settings, including shops, supermarkets, restaurants, pubs, museums, galleries and cinemas.
 Take a look at the full guidance on when and where to wear a face covering.